The Top 5 Native Ad Platforms For Advertisers And Publishers to Profit

 Contextual targeting is a capability that allows advertisers to target their native advertising impressions to specific audience segments that they know are most likely to generate engagement.
 This could be based on demographics, interests, browsing behavior, or location.

-For example, let's say that a car manufacturer wanted to distribute native ads on a trusted automotive website such as Car and Driver.
+For example, let's say that a car manufacturer wanted to distribute native advertising on a trusted automotive website such as Car and Driver.